Send the link below via email or IMCopy

 General McClellan is slow to move because he thinks he is outnumbered by Confederates.

-General Johnston wounded at Seven Pines,
+General Johnston wounded at the Battle of Seven Pines, May 31-June 1, 1862

 Robert E. Lee takes command of the Army of Northern Virginia.